mako-framework/docs/01_getting_started/05_upgrading.md

 The new `default` syntax also has a small change in behaviour.
 It will print out the value for variables containing `0`, `0.0` and `"0"`.

-> Note that the old syntax will not be removed until versio `7.0` but it's still a good idea to update your templates now.
+> Note that the old syntax will not be removed until version `7.0` but it's still a good idea to update your templates now.